weishwu/find_gencodeID/README.md

 This repo contains scripts and data files that find Gencode gene IDs with given gene names.
 It relies on 3 resources to find the hits, and the search is attempted in the following priority order:
 - Gencode GTF: https://www.gencodegenes.org/human/ (currently using v34)
 - NCBI gene records: https://www.ncbi.nlm.nih.gov/gene/?term=homo+sapiens (downloaded in Feb 2020)
-- HGNC gene aliases: https://www.genenames.org/download/custom/ (Downloaded in June 2020)
+- HGNC gene aliases: https://www.genenames.org/download/custom/ (downloaded in June 2020)

 **Note: if a gene name is found to be linked with more than one Gencode ID it will be reported as no hit.**